Tips for planning your engagement pictures

 - Avoid baggy clothes.

 - Footwear.
-Keep our shoot location in mind when selecting your footwear.
+Keep our shoot location and season in mind when selecting your footwear.

 - Connection.
-I often find that the best photos are the ones where you and your partner are in your own world enjoying one another and not looking into the camera.
-You’ll likely hear me say it a few times, connection is key.
+I often find that the best photos are the ones where you and your partner are in your own world enjoying your time together and not gazing into the camera.
+Connection is key.

 - Props.
-It’s not necessary to accessorize your session with props however they’re certainly welcome if you have some you would like to bring along.
+It’s not necessary to bring engagement photo props however they’re certainly welcome if you have some you would like to bring along.
 If so, I recommend things that are personal to you more than something you saw in Pinterest that while cool, doesn’t necessarily represent you and your partner.

 - Hands Free.
-I recommend having your hands free throughout the session so for example not carrying extra clothing, purse, drinks etc. If there are some things you need to bring like props, phones, drinks then bring a bag where everything can stay.
-This keeps us mobile as we’ll have less to lug around and worry about.
+I recommend having your hands free throughout the session.
+For example – not carrying extra clothing, purse, drinks etc. If there are some things you need to bring like props, phones, drinks then bring a bag where everything can stay.

 - Pets.
 This kind of goes with the hands free recommendation previously.
 I love pets and they’re certainly welcome however they can sometimes slow things down a little because, well their priority isn’t necessarily waiting around for your photos.
-In these cases I recommend bringing a friend/family member to watch your pet when they aren’t “needed on set”.
+I recommend bringing a friend/family member to entertain your pet when they’re not needed on-set.

 - Hair.
 Now isn’t the time to try a new haircut or makeup style that you’re not 100% on board with.
 And for the fellas, a new-hairdo means new-hairdo tan lines.

 THE FULL MONTY ENGAGEMENT SESSION

 Looking for a complete photo shoot experience?
-One of the perks of being a wedding photographer is working with so many amazing wedding vendor teams each weekend – teams I can call on when the time is right!
-If you want the full monty engagement shoot experience I offer hair + makeup as well as a decor florist option to take your engagement shoot to the next level.
+One of the perks of being a wedding photographer is working with so many amazing wedding vendors – vendors I can call on when needed.
+If you want the full monty engagement shoot experience I have a team that includes hair + makeup, decor florist and videography to take your engagement shoot to the next level.
 If you’re interested in upgrading your session with my team of professionals just say the word!